 4. Experience The Magic Of Nubra Valley

 Serenity is what strikes one’s mind on reaching the renowned Nubra Valley.
 The valley is popularly known as “the valley of flowers” referring to the beautiful and colorful blooming flowers that are worth a visit to the Nubra Valley.
+It is one of the best found treasures of Ladakh that you must definitely visit on your bike trip to Ladakh.

 5. Find Solace At The Shanti Stupa

 Perched atop a hill, the famous Shanti Stupa is set at an elevation of whooping 4267 meters.
 Offering panoramic views of Leh, it is a must for the bikers to witness either sunrise or a stunning sunset from the Shanti Stupa.
+It is one of the best places to find peace and tranquility.
+The stupa is blessed to be located amidst wondrous surroundings of nature.
+You may also find relics of old Buddhism culture inside the shrine.

-6. Test Your Riding Abilities At The Khardung La Pass
+6. Test Your Riding Abilities At The Khardung La

 7. Royal Leh Palace